mbartlett21/featurescript-tutorials/slot-tutorials/tutorial-1/README.md

     isLength(definition.width, LENGTH_BOUNDS);
 }
 ```
+> __NOTE__
+>
+> FeatureScript is a whitespace insensitive language.
+This means that, as long as you aren't breaking up individual words or strings, you can insert or remove spaces and newlines anywhere without affecting the meaning.

 ### Create an instance of your feature

 #### 1

 To commit the changes you've made to your Feature Studio, press the "Commit" button in the FeatureScript toolbar.

+> __NOTE__
+>
+> The FeatureScript you write is always being saved in the cloud, just like other Onshape tabs.
+However, because code is usually not sensible as it's being typed, FeatureScript changes are not immediately visible to *other* tabs.
+For this, you will need to __commit__ your changes.
+>
+> You can think of "commit" as "Update the whole document with these changes".
+Once changes to a Feature Studio are committed, Part Studios which depend on that Feature Studio will regenerate when you switch to them.
+If this causes run-time errors, those errors will appear in the FeatureScript notices flyout at this point.
+>
+> If you have changed a Feature Studio but not committed, you will see an asterisk before the element name on the Feature Studio tab, indicating the presence of uncommited changes.
+>
+> If you close a browser tab with uncommitted changes, nothing is lost.
+You'll still see these uncommitted changes in the Feature Studio when you return.

 #### 2